Stirrup Tank Rock Climbing

 Weather station 12.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Stirrup Tank:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Stirrup Tank:

 Featured Route For Stirrup Tank